sol-lang/sol/README.md

 end

--- "Pythonic" for loops; any expression can be used, so long as it -- returns a function that will be called until it returns StopIteration for i in range(10) do print(i) end -- Note Lua-ish keyword delimiting
+-- "Pythonic" for loops; any expression can be used, so long as it -- returns a function that will be called until it returns None for i in range(10) do print(i) end -- Note Lua-ish keyword delimiting

--- "func" seems like a good compromise between "def" and "function" :D -- (This is a currying add function) func outer(a) func inner(b)
+-- "func" seems like a good compromise between "def" and "function" :D -- (This is a currying add function) func outer(a) return func inner(b, a=a)
     return a+b
   end
-  inner.closure.a = a
-  return inner
 end

+-- Alternatively...
+outer = lambda(a) lambda(b, a=a) a + b end end

--- (...and this is an iterator) func count(j) inner = func () -- Note: function definitions are expressions, like in Lua
+-- (...and this is an iterator) func count(j) inner = func (i = 0, max = j)  -- Function definitions are expressions, like in Lua
     if i >= max then
-      return StopIteration
-    else
+      return  -- If no value is given, None is implied else
       i += 1
       return i - 1
     end
   end
-  inner.closure.i = 0
-  inner.closure.max = j
   return inner
 end